chatox/data-mining-course/upf/upf-online-exams.md

     * Enter Google Meet in your mobile
     * Exit Google Meet in your laptop
 * If any photo is larger than 10MB, reduce its size
-* Upload the photos to the Google Form and submit
+* Upload the photos to the Google Form and check they are correct by clicking on them
 * Submit

 # In case of doubt